sourcenetwork/defradb/docs/cli/defradb_client_dump.md

 ## defradb client dump

-Dump the contents of a database node-side
+Dump the contents of a DefraDB node-side

 ```
 defradb client dump [flags]